wafna/kotlin-full-stack/demo/README.md

 # Demo

-A small database for demonstrating the database.
+A containerized deployment with a demonstration database.

 ## IDE